See a range of resources and information to help take care of your wellbeing. Also find out who to contact if you need help.

 Looking after yourself

-Take care of your mental as well as physical health and seek support if needed.
+Take care of your mental and physical health and seek support if needed.

 Sources of support and information

 There are lots of ways we can look after ourselves while following government guidance.
 This includes having a regular routine, taking exercise, staying in touch with other people and keeping mentally active.

 Here are some useful resources:

 - Student Space – making it easier to find the support you need during coronavirus

 - University of Sussex Health and Wellbeing: Good mental and emotional health

 - MIND: Coronavirus and your wellbeing